nextensio/docs/content/en/Architecture/policyattr/_index.md

 important aspect that has to be considered when defining the rules.
 Match criteria and values have to be carefully considered for connected rules to avoid conflicts.

-Now let's consider how the above policy would look if we were to define Host attributes for our two instances of spiffyservice.com and assign them some match values for use in the policy.
+Now let's consider how the above policy would look if we were to define App attributes for our two instances of spiffyservice.com and assign them some match values for use in the policy.

 Peak time logic: